-Panel 1 THE MULTIPLE FACETS OF (IN)EQUALITY: IS THE EU A FORCE FOR GOOD?
-Time: Wednesday, 11 May, 2022 : 2:30pm - 4:00pm Location: Institut d'études européennes (ULB) - Salle Kant The European idea of equality and (in)equality in Europe: the impossible Union Andréa Delestrade College of Europe, Belgium.
+Wednesday, 11 May, 2022 Panel 1 THE MULTIPLE FACETS OF (IN)EQUALITY: IS THE EU A FORCE FOR GOOD?
+Time: Wednesday, 11 May, 2022 : 2:30pm - 4:00pm Location: Institut d'études européennes (ULB) - Salle Kant Chair: Martin Delheixe, Université libre de Bruxelles (In)equality in the EU: a comparative analysis of media discourse Tatiana Coutto Sciences Po, France.